thesimplekid/nostrdizer-cli/README.md

 - [x] Maker should republish offer after completed Coinjoins
     - [ ] New key with proof of work?
 - [x] Maker republish offer if taker doesn't not respond
-- [ ] use [nip-40](https://github.com/nostr-protocol/nips/blob/master/40.md) expiring events for offers
-- [ ] Events should be verified
 - [ ] Taker griefing [#1](https://github.com/thesimplekid/nostrdizer-cli/issues/1)
     - [x] Taker generates and sends Podle commitment
     - [x] Maker validates poodle commitment
     - [ ] Maker stores lists of used commits and checks it was not used before (this is what makes it useful)
+- [ ] Work out how to make interoperable with JM as a taker.
+    - [ ] Serialization of messages
+    - [ ] Many more ...
+- [ ] use [nip-40](https://github.com/nostr-protocol/nips/blob/master/40.md) expiring events for offers
 - [ ] Fidelity Bond (it'll be a bit)
-- [ ] Cleanup and add tests
 - [ ] Add print outs
 - [ ] Add Docs

 ### A Note on Forks
 My fork of [rust-bitcoin-rpc](https://github.com/rust-bitcoin/rust-bitcoincore-rpc) is required as the decode transaction function is not merged upstream.
-I do intend to clean this up and create a PR to merge upstream as I would rather not depend on forks.
+I do intend to clean this up and create a PR to merge upstream as I would rather not depend on forks [https://github.com/rust-bitcoin/rust-bitcoincore-rpc/pull/271](https://github.com/rust-bitcoin/rust-bitcoincore-rpc/pull/271).

 ### Bitcoin Core
 Bitcoin core is requited, v23 and v22 have been tested.
 Other versions may work but have not been tested.